Peter Guthrie Tait: Recognition

 Tait was a lifelong friend of James Clerk Maxwell, and a portrait of Tait by Harrington Mann is held in the James Clerk Maxwell Foundation museum in Edinburgh.

 There are several portraits of Tait by Sir George Reid.
 One, painted about 1883, is owned by the National Galleries of Scotland, to which it was given by the artist in 1902.
 Another portrait was unveiled at Peterhouse, Cambridge in October 1902, paid for by the Master and Fellows of Peterhouse, where Tait had been an Honorary Fellow.

 One of the chairs in the Department of Physics at the University of Edinburgh is the Tait professorship.

 Peter Guthrie Tait Road at the University of Edinburgh King's Buildings complex is named in his honour.

+He was also given the following honours;